Rodrigo-Duarte-8128/rental-manager/README.md

 Notes:
  - The app assumes that items are rented and returned in the same day.
  - The app does not allow for item edits while there are active rentals.
 This is to prevent unexpected behaviour when modifying the underlying items of an active rental.
- - The user should not terminate the app whenever adding a rental, editing a rental or finishing a rental.
-When in one of these screens, the user should always either cancel or confirm the changes before quitting the app.
-If this instruction is not followed, this may result in unexpected stock levels.

 ## Pricing Options